Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

 \subsection{Oplax Hopf monoids}

-Let us first recall the {\em convolution} monoidal structure \cite[Prop.4]{Monoidalbicatshopfalgebroids} on a hom-category between a pseudomonoid and pseudocomonoid in a monoidal bicategory, that naturally generalizes the classical convolution for (co)monoids in monoidal categories recalled in \cref{subsec:bimonoids}.
+Let us first recall the {\em convolution} monoidal structure \cite[Prop.4]{Monoidalbicatshopfalgebroids} on a hom-category between a pseudomonoid and pseudocomonoid in a monoidal bicategory, that naturally generalizes the classical convolution for (co)monoids in monoidal categories.

 \begin{lemma} Let $(M,\mlt,\uni)$ be a pseudomonoid and $(C,\lcomlt,\lcouni)$ a pseudocomonoid in $\Kk$.
 The hom-category $\Kk(C,M)$ is a monoidal category, with tensor product $\odot$ defined on $1$-cells $f,g\colon C\to M$ by